MazharSolkar/akshay-react-course/ep 11-econtext api/readme.md

 `useContext:` The useContext hook is used to access the current value of the context within a functional component.

 > note: In functional component useContext() hook doesn't work we use Consumer there for accessing context value.
+But in functional component both options are available.

 createContext is used to create context.
 Provider is used to give value to the conext.